Novimatrem/bedtime-reminder/README.md

 For sound to play while the system is locked, in elementary OS, you need to run the following command and then reboot the system.

 ``sudo adduser $(whoami) audio``

+# Help!
+My distro is weird with autostart
+Hi, so if you're on a distro where autostarting things isn't as straight forward, this might work for you.

+This solution hinges on two components: installing a GUI to actually set the autostart program, and a .desktop file that you install to select inside of that GUI.

+You will need to take ``launch-br.desktop`` from this repo's main directory, and copy it into your ``$HOME/.local/share/applications/`` folder.

+Then you need to install ``gnome-tweaks`` and/or ``gnome-tweaks-tool`` onto your system, ideally the native normal version using the regular default first package manager, nothing fancy or sanboxed like flatpak/snap/etc.

+On Debian, for me, this takes the form of the following command: ``sudo apt install -y gnome-tweaks gnome-tweak-tool``

+Once you have that .desktop file in that folder, and installed GNOME Tweaks, simply run GNOME Tweaks, to go the Startup Applications page inside of it, and add launch-br as a startup application.

+Congratulations.
+The bedtime reminder should now boot on startup of your device.

 # License (code)
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)